Without further delay, let's jump right in.

-As an example, one use of strings is to sterilize any malicious code from being injected into a program or piece of software.
+One use of strings is sterilizing any malicious code from being injected into a program or software.
 This process happens using a regex — or regular expression — which in no way looks like regular expressions.
 Regular expressions are patterns on strings to ensure they meet specific formatting requirements.

 Truthfully, using string methods is relatively easy to do.
 However, understanding what's happening is a different topic.
-Let’s clarify this with an example, using a string method is simply a matter of understanding the syntax.
-Let’s look at a code example of the syntax below.
+Let’s clarify this with an example.
+After all, using a string method is simply a matter of understanding the syntax.

 let str = “Doctor Who”;

 let str = “Yes, but Doctor Who?”;

 Let's look at a simple example of a method with parameters.
 The code below does the same as the code above, removing any whitespace from a string.
-Only this time it's done using the replace() method.
+Only this time, it's done using the replace() method.